 top of page

-Q. Where do you get your information and ideas for writing?
+Q. Where do you get your ideas for writing?

 Q. What was the most surprising thing you learned in creating your books?